reframejs/reframe/docs/usage-manual.md

 As your app grows, you will likely hit an edge case not covered by the default setup.
 In that situation, we refer to the Customization Manual.
-With willingness of diving into Reframe and to re-write parts, pretty much all edge cases should be achievable.
+With willingness to dive into Reframe and to re-write parts, pretty much all edge cases should be achievable.
 (Create a GitHub issue to get support.)

 # Usage Manual